EVENTS – Molokai Events Calendar

 The “Makahiki” is a designated period of time following the harvesting season when wars and battles were ceased, tributes and taxes were paid by each district to the ruling chief, sporting competitions between villages districts) were organized and festive events were commenced.
 Ka Molokai Makahiki is committed to preserving these ancient traditions, especially those specific to Molokai.
 Through a series of lectures, land and ocean activities, hands on art and craft workshops, sporting competitions, oli composition competitions and traditional ceremonies, the Makahiki is alive and well on Molokai.
 Opening ceremony 5:00 pm at the baseball park across from Mitchell Pauole Center in the heart of Kaunakakai Town.
 The Makahiki Committee has a variety of trainers and training materials to assist others in organizing their own Makahiki Games.

-March 23
+March 22

-PRINCE KUHIO CELEBRATION
+KUHIO DAY CELEBRATION

 HO’OMAU CONCERT BENEFITING PUNANA LEO O MOLOKAI